Release Phase

 release: python manage.py migrate

-web: gunicorn myproject.wsgi --log-file -
+web: gunicorn myproject.wsgi

-In this example, release
+Whereas in this example, release

 release: ./release-tasks.sh

-web: gunicorn myproject.wsgi --log-file -
+web: gunicorn myproject.wsgi

-When does the release
+When Does the release

 The release